xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/addkitcomp.1.rst

   addkitcomp -a -i rhels6.2-ppc64-netboot-compute comp-test2-1.0-1-rhels-6.2-ppc64

-3. To add a kit component to osimage with incompatable osarch, osversion or ostype, use the -f (force) option:
+3. To add a kit component to osimage with incompatible osarch, osversion or ostype, use the -f (force) option:

 .. code-block:: perl